danielqnow/QuantumIntelligenceSociety.github.io/_pages/cfp.md

 ---

-## 📬 Questions?
+## Questions?

 Please contact the organizing committee at:
 **[r11922203@csie.ntu.edu.tw](mailto:r11922203@csie.ntu.edu.tw)**

-You can also reach us through our [Discord server](#) for informal inquiries and community discussion.
+You can also reach us through our [Discord server](https://discord.gg/YhJNBApW8v#) for informal inquiries and community discussion.